age-series/ElectricalAge2/development.md

 **NOTE**: DO NOT PUT MINECRAFT IMPORTS IN THE SIM CODE

-INSTEAD, CREATE A CLASS IN `org.eln.nbt` TO EXTEND THE FUNCTIONALITY
+INSTEAD, CREATE A CLASS IN `org.eln2.nbt` TO EXTEND THE FUNCTIONALITY

 In the future, there may be other dirs such as:

-* org.eln.render
+* org.eln2.render

-* org.eln.mc
+* org.eln2.mc
     * item
     * block
     * singleenode